1aggarcia/turbina/README.md

 Turbina is an interpreted, statically typed, functional programming language whose interpreter is written in [Rust](https://www.rust-lang.org/).
 It takes inspiration from OCaml and TypeScript.

-Turbina will support execution via both command-line interface and source code files.
+Turbina will supports execution via both command-line interface and source code files

+- To execute a source file run `cargo run <filepath>` from the root directory.
-To run the REPL (read-eval-print loop), run `cargo run` from the root directory.
+- To run the REPL (read-eval-print loop), run `cargo run` without a filepath.

 Below is a draft of the syntax.
 A formal grammar is in the works.